 Logan is a medium-sized city located in the state of Utah.
 With a population of 51,542 people and ten constituent neighborhoods, Logan is the 12th largest community in Utah.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Logan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Logan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Logan is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Logan who work in office and administrative support (13.33%), teaching (10.16%), and sales jobs (9.36%).

 Also of interest is that Logan has more people living here who work in computers and math than 95% of the places in the US.